SummerOfBitcoin/code-challenge-2024-slanesuke/solution.md

 -	Verify the signature against the message and the public key using the verify_ecdsa method of the secp256k1.
 -	If the signature is valid, return true, otherwise return false.

-The next two functions are some of the most important functions.
-They are the functions that find valid transactions.
-Side note, I duplicated the code where it executed the scriptpubkey_asm OP codes just because of time and the need to focus on my proposal.
-I should have made it a function and called it in each transaction validation function because it is the same logic but I didn't get to it unfortunately.
+The next two functions are among the most crucial in the script, tasked with identifying valid transactions.
+It's important to note that due to time constraints and my focus on preparing my proposal, I ended up duplicating the code that executes the scriptpubkey_asm OP codes across different parts of the script.
+Ideally, this logic should have been encapsulated in a single function and called within each transaction validation function to maintain DRY (Don't Repeat Yourself) principles.
+Unfortunately, I did not manage to implement this improvement, but it remains a notable aspect for future improvements!

-Anyway,  p2wpkh_script_validation() is the function that successfully checks and verifies if p2wpkh transactions are valid or not.
-It uses a stack to hold data and iterates over each input in the transaction.
-For each input, it pulls the witness data, which includes the signature and the public key.
-It then executes the locking script, which is similar to a P2PKH locking script.
-The function performs different operations such as duplicating the top item on the stack, hashing the top item on the stack, comparing the top two items on the stack, and verifying the signature.
-If the signature is valid, it pushes a 1 onto the stack.
-If the stack is not empty or does not contain exactly one item, it returns an error.
-Finally, it serializes the transaction and then hashes them to get the wtxid and the txid.
-It reverses the bytes for both and returns them along with the validity of the transaction!
+The **p2wpkh_script_validation** function is key in determining the validity of p2wpkh transactions.
+It utilizes a stack to manage data and iterates over each input within the transaction.
+For every input, it retrieves the witness data, which typically includes the signature and the public key.
+This function executes operations akin to those found in a p2pkh locking script, involving steps such as duplicating the top item on the stack, hashing it, comparing the top two items, and verifying the signature.
+If the signature is authenticated successfully, the function pushes a **1** onto the stack to signify a valid input.
+However, the function also includes robust error handling: if the stack either contains more than one item or is empty after processing, it returns an error, indicating a validation failure.
+Finally, the function serializes the transaction and computes the hashes necessary to generate the wtxid and the txid.
+It then reverses the bytes of these identifiers before encoding them in hexadecimal and then returning them, along with the transaction's validity status.
 ##### Pseudo code:
 -	First initialize an empty stack.
 -	Iterate over each input in the transaction.